XianmingFeng/one-man-432mhz-eme-array/README.md

 * **Available Now:**
     * Initial 3D CAD files (`.step`) for all 3D printed parts and aluminum components are available in the `/CAD` directory.
     * Detailed, part-specific printing instructions are available in each `/CAD/3d_print` subdirectory.
+    * Detailed machining instructions for aluminum parts are available in the `/CAD/aluminum_pipe/` directory.
     * Electrical design data (element lengths and positions) are in this README.
     * A partial Bill of Materials (BOM) is now available.
 * **To Be Added:**